omenking/cloud-resume-challenge/gcp/README.md

 > If you have only a single domain/site and low traffic, the fixed cost (~US $18/month) could dominate.

 $18 for a personaal website just have CDN is not worth it we'll attempt to use CloudFlare instead.

+## CloudFlare and GCP

+GCP expects the header to be the same the domain for static website hosting.
+If we turn of proxing for the record CNAME cloudflare we can server the domain however we will not get benifits of Rules, Workers, TLS/SSL, DDoS etc... and we would have create another GCS Bucket and upload a index.html that redirects.

+To properly redirect we need to create rules within CloudFlare.
+But we will need a worker to serve content from the bucket (its a js file) think similar to CloudFront functions.

+Deploy a Hello World worker template and the edit it.
+Use the `worker.js` to serve the buckets content.

+## migrate Terraform state.

+# Authenticate if needed
+We can't use terraform login in Github Codespaces

+mkdir -p ~/.terraform.d
+cat > ~/.terraform.d/credentials.tfrc.json <<'EOF'
+{
+  "credentials": {
+    "app.terraform.io": {
+      "token": "YOUR_TERRAFORM_CLOUD_TOKEN_HERE"
+    }
+  }
+}
+EOF

+# Reconfigure backend and migrate state in one go
+terraform init